 Be careful how you answer this question.
-Interviewers don't like to hear you elaborate too much (or much at all) about bad bosses because it could be someone from their company that you're talking about next time around.
+Interviewers don't like to hear you elaborate too much (or much at all) about bad bosses.
+After all, it could be someone from their company that you're talking about next time around.

-You don't want to come across as being a difficult employee to work with.
-Thus, you will want to cast any past experiences in the most positive light possible.
+Watch what you say and be careful when answering questions about previous managers.
+You don't want to come across as a difficult employee to work with.
+Thus, you will want to cast any past experiences in the most favorable light possible.

-Even if your manager was awful, you don't need to say so.
-You don't know if perhaps your interviewer knows your former boss personally, and you also don't know when your paths might cross again.
+Even if your previous manager was awful, you don't need to say so.
+You don't know if your interviewer knows your former boss personally, and you also don't know when your paths might cross again.
 It is always smart to be as considerate as possible when describing your relationship with a difficult manager.
 You gain nothing by coming across as bitter.